nevir/lootability/src/README.md

 ## Plugins

-Lootability allows for players to run and configure various plugins that modify or annotate scores for spans/players/items/etc. Some expample plugins:
+Lootability allows for players to run and configure various plugins that modify or annotate points for spans/players/items/etc. Some expample plugins:

 **Item GP:** Each time a loot span begins, this plugin annotates the span with the item's calculated GP value.

 **Attendance:** Each time an attendance span begins, this span registers for tick signals.
-Each tick, it increments one or more configured scores for the player.
+Each tick, it increments one or more configured points for the player.

 etc.